wednesday-solutions/ecs-signoz/README.md

 #### If you have already deployed clickhouse cluster and want to deploy all services in an existing vpc:

-configure the clichouse host in signoz-ecs-config.yml configure vpc id and subnet id in signoz-ecs-config.yml
+clone this repository locally then, configure the clickhouse host in signoz-ecs-config.yml configure vpc id and subnet id in signoz-ecs-config.yml

 ```